atikh/MDPySPN/README.md

 # MDPySPN

-# A lightweight tool for modeling and simulation of Multidimensional Stochastic Petri Nets (MDSPN).
+# A lightweight tool for the simulation of Multidimensional Stochastic Petri Nets (MDSPN).

 ## Getting Started